PawseySC/using-nimbus/_episodes/07-attaching-storage.md

 - "You learned how to create a new filesystem and mount it in your instance."
 ---

-**There are two types of built-in storage**
+### Two types of built-in storage
-1. Root Volume - your home directory, and storage for the operating system of your virtual machine
+1. Root Volume - includes your home directory, and storage for the operating system of your virtual machine
-2. Data Volume - a second hard drive you can add to your VM for working storage
+2. Data Volume - a second hard drive you can add to your instance for working storage

 Volumes are created and attached using the Nimbus web interface, then formatted and mounted.